rhblind/rhblind.github.io/content/posts/config.md

 > From the `:ui zen` module.

-I'd like to toggle `writeroom-mode` for all buffers at once.
+I like to toggle `writeroom-mode` for all buffers at once.

 ```emacs-lisp
 (map! :leader